abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 In the GWPT method [[cite:Li2019]], the e-ph matrix elements are computed by replacing the first-order change of the KS Hamiltonian due to a phonon with the variation of the $GW$ self-energy.
+The final expression reads:

+Besides the summations over empty states $n'$, the equation requires the knownledge of the screened interaction $W$ as well as we the (full) first-order change of the KS states due to a phonon.
+Both terms can be computed by Abinit.
+The screened interaction is computed in terms of a sum of states with [[optdriver]] 3, and the results are stored in the SCR file.
+The first-order change of the KS states, on the contrary, are computed on the fly by solving a non-self-consistent (NSCF) Sternheimer equation as exlained in the sections below.

 ## Typical workflow for ZPR with GWPT